MortenLohne/tiltak/README.md

 This command will automatically fetch and build dependencies.
 The resulting binaries are written to `taik/target/release`.

 To build and run a specific command, run `cargo run --release --bin playtak` or similar.

-# Implementation details

-The engine uses a modified version of Monte Carlo Tree Search, with a heuristic evaluation function in the simulation step, instead of full rollouts.
-The engine also uses a *policy* heuristic function to decide which child moves to prioritize in the tree.

-These heuristic functions include around 100 tune-able parameters, which have been optimized using gradient descent on a training set of 10000 self-play games.

 # Tests